poolshark-protocol/docs/site/content/smart-contracts/overview.en.md

 Poolshark is a set of smart contracts comprising support for range liquidity, cover liquidity, and price liquidity.

 The smart contract's base purpose is to provide fundamental guarantees for all interfacing parties.
-They define the logic to permissionlessly creating new pools, adding liquidity, executing swaps, accumulating across ticks, etc.
+They define the logic to permissionlessly create new pools, adding liquidity, executing swaps, accumulating across ticks, etc.

 ---